UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Results and Discussion

 Introducing shape completion improves performance by recovering missing geometry, even when grasps are selected using simple heuristics such as centroid-based placement.
-However, completion alone is insufficient under heavy occlusion, as ambiguous reconstructions can still lead to overconfident and unstable grasps if uncertainty is not explicitly quantified and incorporated into the grasp decision process.
+However, while shape completion can improve average grasp success under higher occlusion levels, it does not provide a mechanism to assess the reliability of individual reconstructions, which can lead to overconfident grasp attempts when uncertainty is not explicitly modeled.